jenetics/jenetics/PROBLEM_SOLVING.md

 > **Hint:** The `Codec` should map every `Genotype` to only valid solution candidates in `S`, or as view as possible invalid solution candidates.
 Every `Genotype` should also be mapped to only one solution candidate in `S`.

 **Implementation steps**
-1) Find domain model, `S`, for the solution space.
+1) Find a domain model, `S`, for the solution space.
 2) Implement the fitness function in terms of `S`.
 3) Find a `Codec` which maps a `Genotype` to `S`.
 4) Setup `Engine` with `Codec` and fitness function, _f(S)_.

 The following code snippet shows how to use a `Codec` for the Ones-count problem, introduced above.
-It shows the steps 2 to 4 from the general solution template.
+It shows steps 2 to 4 from the general solution template.
 Step 1, finding the domain model representing the solution space, is trivial in this example: `S := int`.

 ```java
 // 2.
 Fitness function working on native solution space.